dentally/slipstream-gem/docs/SitesApi.md

   billing_organisations: ['s8n6EzC'], # Array<String> | The slugs of the billing organisation to return sites for
   countries: ['USA'], # Array<String> | The countries to return sites for
   is_active: false, # Boolean | Filter active or inactive sites.
 Omit to return active sites only.
-  x_practice_management_software: OpenapiClient::PracticeManagementSoftware::UNKNOWN # PracticeManagementSoftware | The intended practice management software for the request, used to disambiguate a pms specific identifier when you have access to multiple PMS systems.   **Omit this if you only have access to a single PMS.**
+  x_practice_management_software: SlipstreamClient::PracticeManagementSoftware::UNKNOWN # PracticeManagementSoftware | The intended practice management software for the request, used to disambiguate a pms specific identifier when you have access to multiple PMS systems.   **Omit this if you only have access to a single PMS.**
 }

 begin
   # List Practice Sites
   result = api_instance.list_practice_sites(opts)
   p result
-rescue OpenapiClient::ApiError => e
+rescue SlipstreamClient::ApiError => e
   puts "Error when calling SitesApi->list_practice_sites: #{e}" end
 ```